Summary

 [<duration-in-minutes>]

-that allows the operator to specify a duration that the PIR "runs for."
+that allows the operator to specify a duration that the PIR runs for.
 The system can only record 10 minutes of high-resolution statistics, so if specifying a period of longer than 10 minutes, only the last 10 minutes of the PIR will have high-resolution statistics recorded.
 As a result, this option is only useful to specify a PIR that runs for less than 10 minutes.

 Another consideration for PIR duration is that performance problems usually occur during periods of peak behavior, not average behavior.
 If you run a PIR for a long duration, the performance counters are averaged over that period, and therefore they tend to reflect the average behavior, not the peak behavior.
 As a result, any peak behavior is much less distinct if not absorbed into the average and thus not apparent.

-If you have an intermittent performance issue, then it is more beneficial to either schedule repeat PIRs to capture the problem or use the continuous PIR feature, as described in:
+If you have an intermittent performance issue, then it is more beneficial to either schedule repeat PIRs to capture the problem or use the continuous PIR feature, as described in: What if my performance problem is intermittent?

-Using the --all-pnodes option
+- Using the

 If the performance problem cannot be traced to a single cluster node, use the --all-pnodes option, which requires a GSC-provided developer password.